Hong Kong activist Agnes Chow released from jail | DW | 12.06.2021

 Critics say that the law has shattered the "one country, two systems" model that was a precondition of the handover of Hong Kong from Britain to China in 1997.

-Thousands of police officers have been deployed to prevent citizens from marking the anniversary of the handover on July 1.
+Thousands of police officers have been deployed to prevent citizens from marking the anniversary of the huge march.

 adi/mm (AFP, Reuters)